MatthewHiggins2017/BIO726P/docs/practicals/pt-4-map-call.md

       cp tmp/alignments/*.bai results/
       ```

-      Once you are sure the files are in `results`, clean the `tmp` directory.
+      Once you are sure the files are in `results`, clean the `tmp` directory. **ONLY DO THIS ONCE YOU ARE CERTAIN YOU HAVE COPIED YOUR BAM FILES TO THE RESULTS DIRECTORY**

       ```
       rm -ri tmp
       ```

+!!!
+Task

+      Samtools is an essential toolkit used by thousands of bioinformaticians every day.
+In addition to converting SAM files to BAM format, it provides options to generate summary statistics about your alignments, such as the number of mapped reads, alignment depth, and coverage.

+      Explore the available options by running:

+      ```
+      samtools --help
+      ```

+      Identify which commands provide summary statistics (simple stats), along with alignment and coverage statistics and  use them to assess some of your BAM files!

 -----------------------------------------------------